Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 Key writers include Paul Hanson, Wendy Parkins, Anne Star, Frank Wills

-This is the explosive January 2013 update which references a variety of paranormal community participants, including some who did not participate in this report, and others who are noted as paranormal community claimants.
-We expect further fall-off among the current "top 25" as many in the past year have struggled with their credibility and accuracy in providing paranormal psychic readings.
+This is the March 2014 update which references a variety of paranormal community participants, including some who did not participate in this report, and others who are noted as paranormal community claimants.
+We expect further fall-off among the current "top 25" as many from 2011-2014 have struggled with their credibility and accuracy in providing paranormal psychic readings.
 Many have also posted faked Facebook and YouTube events that simply have never existed.

 This report also summarizes comments from more than a dozen paranormal community insiders and psychic "whistle-blowers" who have admitted to, or claim to know about decades of psychic reading deceptions and faked Facebook postings within the paranormal community.
 A number of these identified paranormal practitioners admit that many of their colleagues often tread in a zone between drug induced visions and outright deception for six and seven figure incomes.